ShafayetAhmad/DSA_Practice/README.md

 The repository contains implementations and explanations of various data structures and algorithms.
 Below is an index of the available topics:

-Here's the modified list without the first underscore:

 - [01_Arrays](https://github.com/ShafayetAhmad/DSA_Practice/tree/master/01_Arrays)
 - [02_Recursion_and_Backtracking](https://github.com/ShafayetAhmad/DSA_Practice/tree/master/02_Recursion_and_Backtracking)